 St Edward Street (p59)

 "St Edward Street is lined with buildings of differing style, age and character.
 There is no uniformity and no straight lines, but nevertheless there is great harmony.
-St Edward Street has a number of fine houses which were once the homes of many of Leek's prominent citizens".
+St Edward Street has a number of fine houses which were once the homes of many of Leek's prominent citizens"."One such house was Spout Hall, part of which can be seen on the extreme left of the picture.
+This impressive Victorian building was designed by the architect Norman Shaw for Hugh Sleigh.

 This was the square way before the monument there was erected.
 (P.57)

-what was the square before the nicholson war memorial p57"This scene is now dominated by the Nicholson War Memorial, or 'Monument', and the traffic island.
+"This scene is now dominated by the Nicholson War Memorial, or 'Monument', and the traffic island.
 The old cattle market extended into this area, which is bounded by Cawdry Buildings, Fountain Street, the Cattle Market Inn adn the Talbot Hotel.
 Iin the background are St Luke's Church, the Fountain Street Primitive Methodist Chapel and Brough, Nicholson and Hall's factory, with its tall chimney".

 Leek in 1900